icy/icy_picture_modify/README.md

   The code of this plugin is based on the original source `picture_modify.php` of the Piwigo distribution (version 2.2.3.)

-  Advanced ACL is supported since he version 1.2.0.
+  Advanced ACL is supported since the version 1.2.0.

 ## Features